eclesh/hyperloglog/README.md

 	$ go get github.com/eclesh/hyperloglog
 	$ go test -test.v

-Tests take about 30 seconds and don't have a failure case.
+Tests take about a minute and don't have a failure case.
 Sorry.

 License
 =======